abhishek1235/archetypes/backbase-es-project-archetype/README.md

 Publishing is pre-configured for self-publishing.
 Refer to our reference documentation for more information on [Configure Publishing](https://my.backbase.com/resources/documentation/portal/inst_tcat.html#N632EA) how to configure publishing by modifying the orchestrator configuration file which is located inside the configuration folder.

-Launchpad Foundation is pre-configured and ready to be customized.
-Launchpad Foundation consists of Launchpad Theme, Launchpad Templates, Launchpad Foundation Containers and Launchpad Foundation Widgets.
+Launchpad (_universal_ or _banking_ edition Launchpad Foundation consists of themes, templates, containers and widgets) are pre-configured and ready to be customized.
+Launchpad demo services are also available.

 ##Usage
 Follow the steps below to get started with this archetype.
 Some of these steps refer to [Development Setup](https://my.backbase.com/resources/documentation/portal/devd_mave.html) or [Install Portal Foundation](https://my.backbase.com/resources/documentation/portal/inst_tcat.html#inst_tcat_pofo).
 You should get familiar with these topics before you start using this archetype.